DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/07 Add Scrolling.md

-Users can scroll popup's content.
-To enable this functionality, wrap the content into the [ScrollView](/Documentation/Guide/UI_Components/ScrollView/Overview/) component and set its **height** and **width** to be 100% of the popup content area:
+Users can scroll the Popup's content.
+To enable this functionality, wrap the content into the [ScrollView](/Documentation/Guide/UI_Components/ScrollView/Overview/) component and set its **height** and **width** to 100% of the Popup content area:

 ---
 ##### jQuery